Exodus 33:12-23

 Gospel Clarity

-Exodus 33:12-23 reveals that sinners need more than divine gifts; they need God Himself, yet God’s holy glory cannot be possessed or controlled.
-Moses receives gracious, partial revelation, but the fullness comes in Christ, the Word made flesh, who makes the Father known, reveals divine glory full of grace and truth, and brings His people into God’s presence by His blood.
+Exodus 33:12-23 reveals that sinners need more than divine gifts; they need God himself, yet God’s holy glory cannot be possessed or controlled.
+Moses receives gracious, partial revelation, but the fullness comes in Christ, the Word made flesh, who makes the Father known, reveals divine glory full of grace and truth, and brings his people into God’s presence by his blood.